noobDevelopers/noobDevelopers/README.md

 - Organizing competitions in various domains with prizes and goodies.

-- Availabilty of coupon based piad course links of Udemy which shall be free for first few hours.
+- Availabilty of coupon based paid course links of Udemy which shall be free for first few hours.

 - Complete guide of track to be followed for learning a particular domain, crafted under the guidance of experts and researches of members.